symfony/symfony-docs/cookbook/form/unit_testing.rst

 How to Unit Test your Forms
 ===========================

-The Form Component consists of 3 core objects: a form type (implementing :class:`Symfony\\Component\\Form\\FormTypeInterface`), the :class:`Symfony\\Component\\Form\\Form` and the :class:`Symfony\\Component\\Form\\FormView`.
+The Form component consists of 3 core objects: a form type (implementing :class:`Symfony\\Component\\Form\\FormTypeInterface`), the :class:`Symfony\\Component\\Form\\Form` and the :class:`Symfony\\Component\\Form\\FormView`.